edgexfoundry/edgex-examples/application-services/custom/camera-management/README.md

 # Leave this running
 ```

-> **Note:** If you press `Ctrl-C` it will stop the EVAM services.
+> **Note**: If you press `Ctrl-C` it will stop the EVAM services.
 If you then run `make stop-edge-video-analytics`,
 > it will also remove the containers and free up the port mappings.

 ### 3. Build and run the example application service

 #### 3.1 (Optional) Configure Onvif Camera Credentials.
-   > **Note:** This step is only required if you have Onvif cameras.
+   > **Note**: This step is only required if you have Onvif cameras.
 Currently, this example app is limited to supporting
    > only 1 username/password combination for all Onvif cameras.

+   > **Note:** Please follow the instructions for the [Edgex Onvif Camera device service][device-onvif-camera] in order to connect your Onvif cameras to EdgeX.

    Option 1: Modify the [res/configuration.toml](res/configuration.toml) file